maxoizs/BT/README.md

 ## TODO
-Wire a IoC lib to aid us add more unit tests, especially to test game and player
+Wire an IoC lib to aid us add more unit tests, especially to test game and player